Bless Mark Zuckerburg, or whoever it was who created the Facebook Status Update utility.

 2. We come to know this when we have experienced Love or Lust, via the human capability called judgement.

 3. When we meet someone for the first time, we instantaneously decide whether we like them or not.
 So, if we’re immediately put off by something they say or behave, we’ll register it and probably express it, depending on how much we like them and how much we want them to be in our lives.
 This is why some are people-magnets and some are not!

 4. If we judge someone by the way they look, then we’re in Lust Mode – i.e. we are looking for a mating partner, nothing more or nothing less.

 5. If we like someone, warts and all, (or in my case, flab and all), we are capable of loving that person, for who and what they are; thereby nestling into Love Mode.

 Having it all laid out like this does make it easier to identify when we’re in Love and Lust mode, doesn’t it?

 It certainly does for me and it’s buoyed up my confidence (thanks to the reaffirming responses by my Facebook buddies) when it comes to looking for my Mr Right.

 True Love comprises of lusting for, yearning for, nurturing for and supporting for someone to partner up with-for life.

-This means that those who look to ‘love’ someone on the basis of their vital statistics (and thinking that marriage is merely a license to have sex) is (what I call) lusting for love.
+This means that those who regard ‘loving’ someone on the basis of their vital statistics (and thinking that marriage is merely a license to have sex) is actually being in Lust Mode.